Understand the parameters for calculating mileage expenses

 To understand the logic of the calculation on Expensya, it is essential to know this:

-1. The mileage of the vehicle (therefore the reimbursement level applied to the user) is the sum of the distance traveled outside Expensya during the year + all the mileage expenses entered on Expensya - whether they are submitted or not.
+1. The mileage of the vehicle (therefore the reimbursement level applied to the user) is the sum of the distance traveled outside Expensya during the year + all the mileages entered on Expensya - whether they are submitted or not.

-2. The system takes into account the mileage expenses entered on Expensya even if they are not submitted
+2. The system takes into account the mileage entered on Expensya even if they are not submitted.

 4. If there is compensation (when moving from one level to another), the rate displayed on the kilometer charge is not necessarily the one mentioned on the scale.